Introducing the Lebanese Legal System and Research

 1. Introduction

 Lebanon is diverse both religiously and culturally.
-Throughout its history it has been the stage for conflicts between local tribes-people and world powers.
+Throughout its history, it has been the stage for conflicts between local tribal people and world powers.
 After the Ottoman Empire and the French Republic ruled Lebanon, Lebanon obtained its independence in 1943.
 From 1975 until 1991, civil war raged in Lebanon.
 Thereafter a democratic government gradually regained power.
 Following the war, Lebanon witnessed a period of calm and prosperity.
-This period lasted until February 14, 2005 when the Prime Minister Rafic Hariri was assassinated.
-In aftermath of the assassination civil unrest coupled with international pressure led Syria to withdraw its troops from Lebanon.
-The Syrian withdrawal came after 29 years of occupation[4].
-Since then there has been significant unrest.
-In July 2006 there was an invasion by Israel and dozens of politically motivated assassinations followed by sectarian clashes.
+This period lasted until February 14, 2005, when Prime Minister Rafic Hariri was assassinated.
+In the aftermath of the assassination, civil unrest coupled with international pressure led Syria to withdraw its troops from Lebanon.
+The Syrian withdrawal came after twenty-nine years of occupation.
+Since then, there has been significant unrest.
+In July 2006, there was an invasion by Israel and dozens of politically motivated assassinations followed by sectarian clashes.

-After PM Hariri’s assassination the United Nations established the Special Tribunal for Lebanon (STL) to try those responsible.[5]
+After PM Hariri’s assassination, the United Nations established the Special Tribunal for Lebanon (STL) to try those responsible.
 The STL has provoked controversy and tension in Lebanon primarily due to the political divisions that exist.
 Lebanon is split into two main coalitions.
-One is influenced, or controlled, by a Sunni group, headed by the son of former PM Rafic Hariri.[6]
-The other is influenced or controlled by the Shia group, Hezbollah.[7]
-Christians make up about 35 percent[8] of Lebanon’s population and are divided evenly among the two coalitions.
-Between May 2014, when President Michel Sleiman’s term ended and October 2016, Lebanon was without a President.
-This was because the Parliament failed to meet the required quorum[9] when nationwide elections were finally held.
+One is influenced, or controlled, by a Sunni group, headed by the son of former PM Rafic Hariri.[3]
+The other is influenced, or controlled, by the Shia group, Hezbollah.
+Christians make up about 35 percent of Lebanon’s population and are divided evenly among the two coalitions.
+Between May 2014 and when President Michel Sleiman’s term ended in October 2016, Lebanon was without a President.
+This was because the Parliament failed to meet the required quorum when nationwide elections were finally held.[4]
 Hezbollah obtained a majority of seats.
-The New York Times reported “Hezbollah and its political allies expanded their share of seats in Lebanon’s Parliament, increasing their political clout at the expense of the country’s Western-backed prime minister….”
-See Ben Hubbard & Hwaida Saad, Lebanon Elections Boost Hezbollah’s Clout, The New York Times (May 7, 2018) (may require NYT subscription).
+The New York Times reported, “Hezbollah and its political allies expanded their share of seats in Lebanon’s Parliament, increasing their political clout at the expense of the country’s Western-backed prime minister….”

 2. Legal System Evolution

 The Republic of Lebanon was a part of the Ottoman Empire for about four hundred years.
 The Ottoman system had three court systems: one for Muslims, one for non-Muslims, and a ‘’trade court.’’
-In 1926 Lebanon became a parliamentary democratic republic governed in accordance with a written constitution.
+In 1926, Lebanon became a parliamentary democratic republic governed by a written constitution.
 At the end of World War I, it became a separate political entity under French mandate.
-In 1943 Lebanon gained full independence, adopting a power sharing mechanism based on religious communities.[10]
+In 1943, Lebanon gained full independence, adopting a power-sharing mechanism based on religious communities.[5]

 3. The Constitution

-The Constitution was adopted on May 23, 1926.[11]
-It has been amended several times, most notably on the 21st of September 1990 putting an end to the civil war.[12]
+The Constitution was adopted on May 23, 1926.[6]
+It has been amended several times, most notably on the 21st of September 1990 when it put an end to the civil war.[7]
 Lebanon is an Arab country by allegiance and identity and a founding member of the Arab League.
 Lebanon is a parliamentary democracy.
-Its constitution promotes and guarantees personal freedom.
+Its Constitution promotes and guarantees personal freedom.

 Lebanon is governed by customary rule.
-It provides that the three key positions in the state are distributed among the three main sectarian communities: The President must be a Christian Maronite, the Prime Minister must be a Sunni Muslim, and the Speaker of the House must be a Shia Muslim.
-Although this rule has been in place since Lebanese independence in 1943, the constitutional amendment of 1990 altered the functions and authorities of each of the respective positions in order to restore a balance dictated by the demographical evolution of the Lebanese population.
+It provides that the three key positions in the state are distributed among the three main sectarian communities: the President must be a Christian Maronite, the Prime Minister must be a Sunni Muslim, and the Speaker of the House must be a Shia Muslim.
+Although this rule has been in place since Lebanese independence in 1943, the Constitutional Amendment of 1990 altered the functions and authorities of each of the respective positions to restore a balance dictated by the demographical evolution of the Lebanese population.
 The Muslim Sunni and Shia gained more power since the Taif Agreement at the expense of the Christian community.

-The Constitution divides power among the legislative branch and the judicial branch.
-The most unique feature of the Lebanese Constitution is the requirement to have religious communities represented in the formation of the Council of Ministers and the selection of members of parliament.
-This transformed the Lebanese political system into a confessional[14] régime, where religious affiliation determines the extent of one’s political rights and privileges.
+The Constitution divides power between the legislative branch and the judicial branch.
+The most unique feature of the Lebanese Constitution is the requirement to have religious communities represented in the formation of the Council of Ministers and the selection of members of Parliament.
+This transformed the Lebanese political system into a confessional régime,[9] where religious affiliation determines the extent of one’s political rights and privileges.

 4. The Legislative Branch

-The Constitution acknowledges that the Parliament make up is based on sectarian distribution.
-The Parliament convenes during two sessions.[15]
+The Constitution acknowledges that the Parliament’s makeup is based on sectarian distribution.
+The Parliament convenes during two sessions.[10]
 The President may with the consent of the Prime Minister call the Parliament to meet in extraordinary session.
 He must call an extraordinary session if a request is made by a majority of the deputies.
 A simple majority is required to secure a quorum and to pass a law.

 5. The Executive Branch